+From, lifetime citizen Marc Mullo.

+(Response from K.Dixon, sent May 13, 2019)

+Thank you for taking the time to review and comment on the Transportation Master Plan.

+Although this Plan provides direction for the transportation network going forward, it does not delve into the specifics of Transit operations.
+For example it does not review and provide recommendations on transit routes and hub locations.
+The Transportation Master Plan provides high level recommendations so that Transit is considered during road network design and to help the different modes of transportation work seamlessly together for users.

+I have forwarded your comments to our Transit Division for their consideration.

+Date: 2019-05-07

+Sender: Mary Pat MacDonald

+Comment:

-11 Date: 2019-05-07 Sender: Mary Pat MacDonald Comment: Comment: Response: I recently looked up the bus routes and discovered that there is only one bus that goes to the Police Station8 James.
-Another goes within a long block of it9 Junot.
-Sent July 9, 2 019 May I recommend?
+I recently looked up the bus routes and discovered that there is only one bus that goes to the Police Station--8 James.
+Another goes within a long block of it--9 Junot.

+May I recommend?
 Have at least three bus routes from different areas of the city go all the way to the Police Station.
 And make a point to indicate on the bus stop signs which route(s) takes you there.
 Perhaps more people would be able to make reports if they had easier access to the police.

+Just a suggestion.

+Thanks, Mary Pat MacDonald

 Thank you for your input on the Thunder Bay TMP.
 Your comments have been shared with the Thunder Bay Transit team for their consideration.

-Just a suggestion.
-Thanks, 12 Mary Pat Mac Date: Donald 2019-05-08 Sender: Chris Marchand 12 Date: 2019-05-06 Sender: Chirs Marchand Comment: Response: Last winter we had SNOW.
+Sender: Chris Marchand

+Last winter we had SNOW.
 Some of the intersections were very scary.
 I have the Shunia /Huron in mind.
 I was thinking that 4-way stop signs would make the drivers visible to each other and would give the pedestrian a chance to cross with more safety.
+Possibly winter calendar could apply.

+Respectfully

+Chris Marchand.

-Possibly Sent July 9, 2 Thank you for 019 your input on the Thunder Bay TMP.
-Your winter calenda comments are noted.
-Respectfully Chris Marchar nd.
-4-way stop.
-To importance of available reso sidewalks and the downtown some intersection. y few intersections in the city that warrant a he City of Thunder Bay recognizes the road and winter maintenance, prioritizing purces across the City's network of roads, d trails.
-Snow removal efforts are focused on a cores and arterials then collectors leaving citions with poor sight lines.
-Drivers are to conditions at all times.
+Thank you for your input on the Thunder Bay TMP.
+Your comments are noted.

+There are very few intersections in the city that warrant a 4-way stop.
+The City of Thunder Bay recognizes the importance of road and winter maintenance, prioritizing available resources across the City's network of roads, sidewalks and trails.
+Snow removal efforts are focused on the downtown cores and arterials then collectors leaving some intersections with poor sight lines.
+Drivers are asked to drive to conditions at all times.

+Date: 2019-05-08

+Sender: thobley9

+Comment:

-13 Date: 2019-05-08 Sender: thobley9 Comment: Response: Please conti Please continue to improve transit.
-Thanks , 2019 Thank you for your input on the Thunder Bay TMP.
+Please continue to improve transit.
+Thanks

+Thank you for your input on the Thunder Bay TMP.
 Your comments have been shared with the Thunder Bay Transit team for their consideration.

+Sender: Joanna Carastathis, Chair, Thunder Bay Walkability Committee joanna.carastathis@tbdhu.com

+Good afternoon,

-14 Date: 2019-05-09 Sender: Joanna Carastathis, Chair, Thunder Bay Walkability Committee joanna.carastathis@tbdhu.com Comment: Response: Response: Good aftern oon, Sent July 9, Sent July 9, 2019 Please see the attached letter of support for the 2019 draft Transportation Master Plan, on behalf of the Thunder Bay Walkability Committee.
-Best regards, Joanna Carastathis Chair, Thunder Bay Walkability Committee Thank you f for your support of the Thunder Bay TMP. [see attachi ment]
+Please see the attached letter of support for the 2019 draft Transportation Master Plan, on behalf of the Thunder Bay Walkability Committee.

+Best regards,

+Joanna Carastathis Chair, Thunder Bay Walkability Committee

+Sender: Myliece Maletta

+Dear Kayla Dixon,

+I am a pedestrian, like many other people in Thunder Bay.
+Some pedestrians choose to walk for recreation, sustainability, or health reasons.
+Others may be too young to drive a car, have medical conditions that prevent them from driving, or may not be able to afford a vehicle.
+They may be visually impaired, hearing impaired, or have other visible or non-visible disabilities.
+Pedestrians are the most vulnerable road users.